Evenwyne/programming-univbasics-3-method-return-values/README.md

 ## Conclusion

-Knowing how methods print and return values is crucial as you'll be using them constantly in programs both big and small.
+Knowing how methods return values is crucial as you'll be using them constantly in programs both big and small.
 Knowing the difference between puts and return will help you avoid a common pitfalls.

 Return values are how different parts of your program communicate with one another.
 You don't have to worry too much about this for now, but as you start